RyufathSoepeno/MyPortfolio/SQL/README.md

 UNIQUE - Ensures that all values in a column are different

-PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+PRIMARY KEY - A combination of a NOT NULL and UNIQUE constraint.
 Uniquely identifies each row in a table. <b>Can only be one attribute in each table</b>

-FOREIGN KEY - A key that references the primary key
+FOREIGN KEY - A key constraint that references the primary key

 ATTRIBUTE - In a nutshell, it is the header